HarshitHundia/ai-learning-assistant-for-classrooms/Smart Classroom Assistant.md

         stop_flag.set()
         if global_engine and global_engine.isBusy():
             global_engine.stop()

-7. Putting It All Together: The Streamlit App Flow
-The smart_assistant_app_ui.py orchestrates all these components within a Streamlit web interface.

-# Simplified representation of the main Streamlit app logic
+7. Putting It All Together: The Streamlit App FlowThe smart_assistant_app_ui.py orchestrates all these components within a Streamlit web interface.# Simplified representation of the main Streamlit app logic
 # (Full code is in smart_assistant_app_ui.py)

 # Initialize session state variables